Pay home warranty insurance

 We accept credit cards (Mastercard or Visa) or you can use direct debit.
 You can set this up by sending in the Direct Debit form, but you’ll need to wait at least 1 business day before you call us to make payment.

-To send in your premium by mail, complete an Insurance Notification Form (PDF) one of the following forms and enclose a cheque.
+To send in your premium by mail, complete an Insurance Notification Form (PDF).

 You can also visit one of our offices, but you’ll need to show photo ID.